begen/begen.github.io/_posts/2021-11-24-Clustering.md

 ### Feature Engineering

-Our features (independent variables) must not contain missing or null values, outliers, data on a different scale, human errors and multicollinearity and very large independent sets.
-Multicollinearity is the concept when features are correlated.
-We do not want many features that are correlated to each other.
+Our features must not contain missing or null values and outliers.

 As part of feature engineering, we will check our data for missing or null values.
 We can find if our dataset contains any null values by running following line of code: